How to make SD card default storage on Chromebook?

 Do I need internet access to set up default storage on a Chromebook?

 No, you do not need internet access to set up default storage on a Chromebook.
-However, if you are downloading the Chrome OS image from an external source, you will need internet access for that part of the process.

 What SD card is compatible with Chromebook?